mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/ch2_advanced.rst

 The ``parallel`` package adds the ability to parallelize the training and execution of MPD flows.
 This package is split into two decoupled parts:

-The first part consists of a parallel extension of the familiar MDP structures of nodes and flows.
-The first basic building block is the extension class ``ParallelExtensionNode`` for nodes which can be trained in a parallelized way.
+The first part consists of a parallel extension for the familiar MDP structures of nodes and flows.
+In principle all MDP nodes aldready support parallel execution, since copies of a node can be made and used in parallel.
+Parallelization of the training on the other hand depends on the specific node or algorithm.
+For nodes which can be trained in a parallelized way there is the extension class ``ParallelExtensionNode``.
 It adds the ``fork`` and ``join`` methods.
-When providing a parallel extension for custom node classes you should provide ``_fork`` and ``_join``.
-Secondly there is the ``ParallelFlow`` class, which internally splits the training or execution into tasks which can then be processed in parallel.
+When providing a parallel extension for custom node classes you should implement ``_fork`` and ``_join``.
+Secondly there is the ``ParallelFlow`` class, which internally splits the training or execution into tasks which are then processed in parallel.

 The second part consists of the schedulers.
 A scheduler takes tasks and processes them in a more or less parallel way (e.g. in multiple